Suicide Bereavement Support

 Groups and voluntary organisations provide bereavement support, both at local level and nationally.
 In our Get Help Section below, we have spotlighted some organisations who provide these services and we also have a more comprehensive listing of local support services in all regions.
 Fortunately, since the pandemic organisations also provide supports online, making groups and other supports accessible no matter where in the country you are.

-Here a father shares his own story of how he has learned to live with his grief following the suicide of his son.
+Here a bereaved father shares his personal story of how he learned to live with his grief following his son's suicide.

 HUGG is a peer support organisation providing both in-person and online support groups, email and telephone support for anyone who has been bereaved by suicide.
 Through their peer support groups, the charity provides the opportunity to meet others who have experienced a bereavement by suicide.
 HUGG groups meet every two weeks at a number of venues and online.
 There are HUGG groups in Dublin (Leopardstown, Tallaght and Smithfield), Cavan, Cork, Galway, Limerick and Donegal, plus two virtual HUGG groups that meeting online.
 All groups are facilitated by trained volunteers, who have also been bereaved by suicide.
 Everyone over 18 years is welcome.
 Details are on the website which is also a useful resource of information on grief management and practical information in the aftermath of a suicide, including information on the Coroner process.
 Registered Charity Number (RCN): 20204480.

 Free 24 Hour Support service with therapeutic approach for people in suicidal distress, who engage in self-harm, are particularly low or who are bereaved by suicide.
 See website for branches.

 - Freephone 24 hour Helpline: 1800 247 247